 City Forests annual monitoring programme observes the area for wilding trees from the surrounding forest and checks for incursions of noxious weeds such as gorse and broom.
 Any obvious signs of vegetation disease are recorded and investigated.
 Detrimental effects from animal browsing are a possibility and are also noted.
 Water quality is sampled using the approved SHMAK rating system.

-The last monitoring visits were in July 2019 & July 2020.
+The reserve is monitoring annually with the last being August 2021.
 While there are some pines growing in dry patches in the wetlands these are not spreading, and in fact the surrounding plantation forest is providing remarkable protection to the wetland from weed incursion and animal browsing.
 There are also some small areas of woody weeds growing along the edges of the wetland in some places.
 However, difficult access means that removing the pines and weeds at this time will create too much disturbance.
 We plan to tidy these issues up following the harvest of the surrounding forest.
 The water quality was also sampled and is of pristine quality, there are no concerns about the condition of the wetland vegetation which is in outstanding condition.